dmcalli2/malnutrition/README.md

 Nathoo - new study included as able to calculate original numbers from relative risk with CIs

-Tupasi A - study quotes only an adjusted OR + CI but not the original data and the original numbers cannot be back-calculated due to only an adjusted OR being available
+Tupasi, 1990 - two publications from same study so only the publication with most complete data used

 Zabihullah and Webb - study authors indicate that many children who were severely ill did not have their height recorded.
 This is likely to introduce bias which underestimates low w/h as a risk factor for pneumonia mortality.
 This may be something relevant to other studies.